syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 A very similar, more common, chart type is the Column Charts where the bars are rendered vertically.

-EssentialChart supports these different types of Bar Charts:
+Essential® Chart supports these different types of Bar Charts:

 ### Bar Chart